TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-Afert a time enumerating the system, we find a .mozilla directory:
+Afert a time enumerating the `system`, we find a `.mozilla` directory:

 <br />